markhudsonn/csc2034-wordle-project/report/log.md

 CITE shadcn, confetti, axios, vite, flask,

+Added @error handlers in flask to return assert errors to the frontend

 EXTRA IDEAS:

 Could reduce code duplication by making process_guess for hard guess and normal guess